mardibiase/sigrid-integrations/report-generator/README.md

 Note: These instructions are for creating extensions in your own projects.
 For extending this project itself, please refer to the developer documentation in [docs/developers.md](docs/developers.md).

+If you introduce new placeholders, you will need to regenerate the documentation.
+To do this, make sure you first [install the Report Generator](#install-using-pip).
+After that, run `./generate_placeholder_docs.py`, then commit the results.

 ### Examples

 #### Simple text placeholder of current week number